Monty Python's The Meaning of Life

 Ages 17+, but every child is different

-The film contains extreme, graphic bodily humor, pervasive crude language, and sexual references that are inappropriate for younger viewers.
-Its nihilistic tone and complex, abstract satirical structure require a level of maturity typically found in late adolescence.
+The film contains extreme, graphic depictions of bodily functions, morbid medical procedures, and sexual references designed to shock.
+Its nihilistic tone and absurd non-linear structure require a level of maturity that younger audiences have not yet reached.

 Content Safety Breakdown